simple-registry/simple-registry/doc/explanation/security-model.md

 Between registry and storage:
 - Separate credentials for S3
-- Redis authentication for locks/cache
+- Redis authentication for the cache
 - Network isolation recommended

 ### Upstream Boundary